Warning: The Dangers of Divorce Without a Financial Settlement

 Divorce is a legal process with potentially serious financial implications if you don’t understand the process and deal with your finances.

-Here are main potential dangers to getting a divorce without a financial settlement:
+Here are the main potential dangers of getting a divorce without a financial settlement:

 1. A lack of legal guidance